A teen boy looking at his acne in the mirror

 Sometimes it’s easy to separate acne fact from fiction: fortunately, today we know that things like X-ray therapy (pioneered in the 1930s) don’t zap pimples, but lead to skin cancer, for example.
 But a handful of pesky rumors persist, and they could be doing more harm than good if you’re battling breakouts.

-Here, we debunk 5 of the most pervasive acne myths with the help of Dr. Sandra Lee, aka Dr. Pimple Popper.
+Here, we debunk 5 of the most pervasive acne myths with the help of dermatologist and SLMD Skincare founder Sandra Lee, MD (aka Dr. Pimple Popper).

 #1 Tanning clears up acne